wp-plugins/invisible-optin/readme.txt

 Q. What is Ads Re-Targeting?

-Add's Re-Tagreting is a Strategy using which you can re-engage the visitors of your website using re-targeting Ads.
+Ad's Re-Tagreting is a Strategy using which you can re-engage the visitors of your website by using re-targeting Ads.

 Q. How do i Get Started ?

-The Easiest Way to get started is by creating a Re-Marketing Custom Audience on Facebook.
+The Easiest Way to get started is by creating a Re-Targeting List using Custom Audience Feature on Facebook.

 Q. What does "The Invisible Optin" plugin do ?